Last Updated: 9/11/19

-A recent name change has seen Nomad Rentals become Adventurer Rentals.
-A friendly and caring staff along with cheap and reliable campervans have made Nomad Rentals (now Adventurer Rentals) a relatively nice option for budget conscious travellers looking for 2 berth campervans.
+A recent name change transformed Nomad Rentals as Adventurer Rentals.
+Friendly and caring staff along with cheap and reliable campervans have made Nomad Rentals (now Adventurer Rentals) a relatively nice option for budget-conscious travellers looking for 2 berth campervans.

 About Adventurer Rentals

-Until recently Nomad Rentals, this company, was easily confused with Nomad Campervans— but they are completely different even if their names were almost identical.
-So lets clear this up before you go any further in case you are in the wrong spot.
+Before, this company was easily confused with another company because their names were almost identical.
+So, lets clear this up before you go any further in case you are in the wrong spot.

-https://www.nomadrentals.co.nz/ Despite the name change, at the time of this update, they have kept their old web address.
-However, their name is now very similar to Adventure Rentals (notice one less 'r') - which is a separate car rental company with no campervans.
+https://nomadrentals.co.nz, you'll be redirected to their new website.
+However, their latest name is now very similar to Adventure Rentals (notice one less 'r') - which is a separate car rental company with no campervans.
 But really, come on, if you're going to go through a name-change saga, don't you at least find a new name that isn't almost exactly the same as someone else in a similar market space.
 From Nomad and Nomad to Adventurer and Adventure.
 What ev's.

 Nomad Campervans (still named thus) =